regl-project/regl-recorder/README.md

 var recorder = createReglRecorder(regl, 30)
 ```

-Secondly, at the end of the frame, we must insert
+Secondly, at the end of a frame, we must insert

 ```javascript
     recorder.frame(viewportWidth, viewportHeight)